redadmiral/timt/README.md

 ```

 ### Report
-Show report for task:
+Show report for a task:
 ```
 timt report taskname
 ```
-Show report for task for a specific month:
+Show report for a task in a specific month:
 ```
-timt report taskname MMYY
+timt report taskname MM YY
 ```

 ## TODO
 - [ ] Allow users to filter report on specific periods of time.
 - [ ] Implement exception handling.
-- [ ] Create makefile
+- [ ] Create makefile.
+- [ ] Implement `list` function.